biltAtous/Accessible-SVG-Graphs/README.md

 ```
 let accessibleScatterplot = new AccessibleSVG(configScatter);
 ```
-Please have a look at the complete example.
+Please have a look at the complete example, in the example folder or visit my website https://5cript.com for a complete demo.